Why employing delivery drivers can help to solve gig economy pitfalls

 For restaurants of any size, these are serious cuts into operational efficiencies as well as profit margins.

-Remaining flexible is the first step toward thwarting disaster in your own restaurant.
+Remaining flexible is the first step toward thwarting disaster in your own restaurant, whether it be a large chain or an independent restaurant.

-When you have operational efficiencies through delivery management software, you can check driver locations, list deliveries on a marketplace app, boost revenue, and still retain ownership of your end-to-end customer experience.
+When you have your operational efficiencies in check with a delivery-focused software solution, you can check driver locations, list deliveries on marketplace apps, boost revenue, and still retain ownership of your end-to-end customer experience.

-Plus, using a tool like VROMO, a delivery management software, during peak times means you have backup third-party drivers with low-cost deliveries to maximize orders and profits at scale.
+Plus, using a delivery management solution during peak delivery times means you have backup third-party drivers (at a lower cost) to maximize order fulfillment rate and profits.

 Additionally, you minimize overhead/admin costs with the right employees in the restaurant handling orders and prepping plates.